bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/naming-your-theme.md

 }
 ```

-The following example shows how to change Cornerstone's configurations to reflect your own theme’s name, version number, price on Theme Marketplace, and documentation URL:
+The following example shows how to change Cornerstone's configurations to reflect your own theme's name, version number, price on Theme Marketplace, and documentation URL:

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">